 Ivan Martinushkin is 96 years old and is one of the last remaining Russian soldiers who liberated Auschwitz in 1945.

-"After the liberation of Krakow, we began to move deep into Polish territory, we fought all the time, the battles were literally for every village, for every high-rise, we walked all the time," he said.
+"After the liberation of Krakow, we began to move deep into Polish territory, we fought all the time, the battles were literally for every village, for every high-rise, we walked all the time, and even in some places," he said.

 After one battle Ivan and his fellow officers passed through a village and into a vast field.
 They saw a long wired fence, some buildings behind it.
 An order came just after - not to open fire.

 “We approached one group, they stood by the barracks.
 People were exhausted, worn to a shadow, darkened, emaciated by hunger, hollow-cheeked."

 "We did not understand their language at all."

 "But when we looked in their eyes we saw that they understand one thing - the hell is over."

 "And we had this feeling that we brought liberation to those people."